 As a business owner, you’re responsible for all of the moving parts of your business, but that doesn’t mean that you have to do it all yourself!
 Successful entrepreneurs understand that there’s a point where it becomes necessary to delegate their responsibilities to scale.
 At this point, it’s crucial for online retailers to start assembling a team.

 Team roles will be dependent on your vision, strategy, and objectives.
 They can vary wildly from business to business.
-That said, here is an overview of what a boutique owner’s average salary can look like and the typical categories you need to hire for and the common roles we’ve seen growing online retailers use to fill them.
+That said, here is an overview of a boutique owner’s average salary, the specific categories you need to hire for, and the expected roles we’ve seen growing online retailers use to fill them.

-Before diving into key positions and roles to hire, it might help to know how much online clothing boutique owners make first.
-Whether you’re a small business owner or not, the salary always varies.
+Before diving into key positions and roles to hire, it might help to know how much online retail boutique owners earn on average.
 As an owner, your salary will vary depending on different factors, such as the type of products you sell, how much you sell them for, if your products are seasonal or not, annual revenue, etc. Your experience and the time your business has been active can also impact your salary.

-According to salary.com and Glassdoor, online boutique salaries range from $52K to over $120K.
-Now that you know the annual salary of a boutique owner, you can decide whether your budget allows for hiring additional roles to support the business.
+According to salary.com, online boutique owner salaries range from $62K to over $87K.
+Now that you know the annual salary of a boutique owner, you can decide whether your budget allows hiring additional roles to support your business.